dddware/dbot/README.md

 dbot
 ====

-**dbot** is a node.js-powered IRC bot designed to provide command-line utilities available by shouting exclamation-point-prefixed orders at it.
+**dbot** is a node.js-powered IRC bot designed to provide command-line utilities available by PMing it.

 ## Setup